Skip to main content

 INA 245(i)

 If you are seeking to adjust status under the provisions of section 245(i) of the Immigration and Nationality Act, see Supplement A for additional instructions.
+You can find the filing fee for the Supplement A by visiting our Fee Schedule page.

 Filing I-485 Supplement J

 However, you must file Supplement J if you are filing Form I-485 based on a previously filed Form I-140 or if you are requesting job portability to a new, permanent job offer under INA section 204(j).
-Go to our Form I-485, Supplement J page for specific instructions on when and how to file Supplement J.
+Visit our Form I-485, Supplement J page for specific instructions on when and how to file Supplement J.

-Filing Forms I-765 and I-131 with Form I-485
+Filing Form I-765 and Form I-131 with Form I-485

 Which Box to Check in Part 2 of Form I-485